-In case you haven’t heard, the Law School Admission Test commonly known as LSAT is not a joke.
-This is not a test of what you have learned in the past but a serious test that is designed to measure and project the applicant’s ability to excel in the law school.
+In case you haven’t heard, the Law School Admission Test, commonly known as LSAT, is not a joke.
+This is not a test of what you have learned in the past but a severe test that is designed to measure and project the applicant’s ability to excel in law school.
 You’re going to need all the strategies and tips to achieve the highest scores required by many prestigious law schools.
 Before we tell you more about these strategies and tips, let us first understand what LSAT is.

 What is LSAT?

-The Law School Admission Test commonly known as LSAT is an integral part of the law school admission process in Canada, United States and a number of other countries.
+The Law School Admission Test, commonly known as LSAT, is an integral part of the law school admission process in Canada, the United States, and several other countries.
 This standardized test is administered four times each year at various LSAT test centers across the world.
 You must register in advance to increase your chances of doing the test at your first-choice testing center.

 The test consists of five sections of 35 minutes each.
-Four of the five sections consist of multiple-choice questions which contribute to the applicant’s score.
-They include one section for Analytical Reasoning, one section for Reading Comprehension and two sections for Logical Reasoning sections.
-The remaining section is the unscored section which comprises of a writing sample.
+Four of the five areas consist of multiple-choice questions that contribute to the applicant’s score.
+They include one section for Analytical Reasoning, one section for Reading Comprehension, and two units for Logical Reasoning sections.
+The remaining team is the unscored section, which comprises of a writing sample.

-The test is scored on a scale of 120 to 180 which means the maximum score is 180 and the average score is 150.
+The test is scored on a scale of 120 to 180, which means the maximum score is 180, and the average score is 150.
 If you want to enroll in the most prestigious law school, you must score well above 170.
-In order to obtain the highest scores required by most law schools, you need to prepare well in advance.
+To obtain the highest scores required by most law schools, you need to prepare well in advance.

 That said, here are some of the LSAP prep strategies and tips you can use to obtain the highest LSAT scores.

 The LSAT tests your natural ability to excel in a law school.
-The test also evaluates your personal strengths and weaknesses in several areas such as analytical reasoning, reading comprehension, and logical reasoning sections.
+The test also evaluates your strengths and weaknesses in several areas, such as analytical reasoning, reading comprehension, and logical reasoning sections.
 So studying in groups won’t help you much because the majority of questions require individual thinking.
-You should, therefore, study on your own to polish up areas you have a weakness.
+You should, therefore, check on your own to polish up areas you have a weakness.

-One of the dubest things you can do is to cram for LSAT test.
+One of the best things you can do is to cram for the LSAT test.
 All the questions in the five sections require critical thinking and analysis.
-This is required not simply to provide the correct answer to these questions but to solve them as well.
+This is not needed to provide the correct answer to these questions but to solve them as well.
 When preparing for this test, you need to read and understand the prep material well.

 Where do you study?
 If you are like most law school applicants who are planning to sit for LSAT tests, your favorite place of study is probably going to the library to pick several textbooks.
-You may think that going to the library to pick law books and law journals is the best way to learn.
+You may think that going to the library to pick law books and law journals are the best way to learn.
 This is not the case.
-Nowadays there are several LSAT Smartphone apps which you can use to get any information you want without necessarily going to the library or moving around with heavy books.
+Nowadays, there are several LSAT Smartphone apps that you can use to get any information you want without necessarily going to the library or moving around with heavy books.
 With these apps, you can study anywhere and everywhere.

-Critical thinking or logical thinking is the art of using reason to find and analyze ideas in order to unearth your true potential.
+Critical thinking or logical thinking is the art of using reason to find and analyze ideas to unearth your true potential.
 It is not about thinking more or harder but better.
 There are several ways you can improve your critical thinking skills.
-These includes questioning your assumptions, investigating all the information before taking it, understanding your own biases, thinking several moves ahead, reading more books and much more.
+These include questioning your assumptions, investigating all the information before taking it, understanding your own biases, thinking several moves ahead, reading more books, and much more.

 Several questions asked in the LSAT test are not straightforward.
-They require you to come up with your own ways of understanding them.
-Some questions may require diagrammatic representations to fully understand them while others may require verbal reiteration.
-You should come up with the best method you are most comfortable with during the LSAT prep period.
+They require you to come up with your ways of understanding them.
+Some items may require diagrammatic representations to understand them, while others may require verbal reiteration fully.
+It would be best if you came up with the best method you are most comfortable with during the LSAT prep period.

-It is true that not all questions in the test are difficult to understand or hard to solve.
-You should learn where to find easy questions to tackle first.
-One of the best ways to familiarize yourself with easier questions is to do several prep tests before the actual LSAT test.
+Not all questions in the test are indeed difficult to understand or hard to solve.
+It would help if you learned where to find easy problems to tackle first.
+One of the best ways to familiarize yourself with more straightforward questions is to do several prep tests before the actual LSAT test.

 In some standardized tests such as the SAT, some points are deducted when you answer some questions wrong.
 This is not the case with LSAT tests.
 Even if you get some of them wrong, they won’t affect your total score in any way.
-No matter how difficult some questions may be, you should always attempt to provide the best answer for all questions.
+No matter how difficult some questions may be, it would help if you always attempted to provide the best answer for all items.